Carrot Cake Cupcakes With Pineapple (Small Batch)

 - Sweetened coconut flakes: I used the sweetened coconut often found in the baking aisle.
 You can also use unsweetened for less sugar.

-- Walnuts: Adds crunch to the cupcakes
+- Walnuts: Adds crunch to the cupcakes.
+Can also use pecans.

 - Raisins: Adds little pops of sweetness throughout the cake